Simple Substitutions for Living Healthy on a Budget

 This simple substitute is worth remembering.
 When fruits and veggies are in season, they typically cost far less than when they’re out of season.
 Since we’re in summer, be on the look out for tastier, juiciersummer fruits!
 Some produce items are in season year-round, but it’s worth knowing when certain foods are in or out of season.
 (Check out thisseasonal produce guide!)
 Your budget will thank you!

 Take a look at spaghetti squash—which is in season during fall and winter—as an example:

 Whole Produce for Pre-Cut

 Pre-cut produce can be a convenient time-saver, but it tends to be way more expensive than buying produce whole and prepping it yourself.
+One of the simplest ways to cut costs when you’re trying to live healthy on a budget is to prep your produce yourself!
 Again, you’ve got to decide: what’s worth your time, and what’s worth your money?

 Frozen or Canned Produce for Fresh

 Frozen and canned produce can be great, lower-cost alternatives to fresh produce, especially when certain foods aren’t in season.
 The beauty of these options is that the produce is frozen or canned at the peak time of freshness, and their nutrients are locked in so our bodies can still reap the nutritional benefits!
 Plus, one of the biggest ways they can save us money is that canned and frozen produce will last a long time, so we don’t lose money on wasted food.